Using a Custom Domain

 }

-The response includes your verification token:
+The response carries your verification token:

 {